16wells/google-photos-icloud-migration/DELETE_PHOTOS_GUIDE.md

      #    Develop > Allow Remote Automation

      # 3. Authorize safaridriver (run in terminal):
+     #    Try without sudo first:
      /usr/bin/safaridriver --enable

+     #    If that doesn't work, try with sudo:
+     sudo /usr/bin/safaridriver --enable

+     #    You'll be prompted for your macOS user account password
+     #    (the password you use to log into your Mac)
      ```
    - That's it!
 Safari is ready to use.